- Pringles Container (other other similar container)

 - Put corn kernels in container.
-This is great practice for you little's fine motor development.
-You can use as much or as little as you.
+This is great practice for your little's fine motor development.
+You can use as much or as little as you like.
 You can also have your child put the lid on and take the lid off to see what type of sound he/she wants to create with it.

-- Tape end of paper you won't see onto container.
+- Tape the end of paper you won't see onto container.

 - Glue the rest of the paper onto the container.